psolin/namecrawler/readme.md

 When found, the names can be further manipulated with the nameparser Python library.

-### Guessing Functions
+### Probability Functions

 #### Age
-To guess the age of one person is difficult; when used in a large dataset, you could potentially guess average age of everyone in it much more accurately.
+Age is calculated by taking the most occurences of that name in a given year and subtracting the current year from it/

 #### Race
-The probabilities for race come from the US Census Bureau.
+The probabilities for race come from the US Census Bureau last names and are simply looked up.
+Thanks to FiveThirtyEight for compiling this data and making it available.

 #### Sex
-This is compared by the rankings of each instance of the name, and is shown as a percentage.
+This is found by looking up a first name, and seeing which of M/F is higher in rank.

 ## Use
 Example code:

 ```
-goes here

 ```

 ## Limitations